Bodinbo Island: Bodinbo Island

 The old Erskine Ferry slipway and the bridge from the island.

-The name 'Bodinbo' is recorded on Timothy Pont's early 17th century map and also on Joan Blaeu's 1662 maps 'Præfectura Renfroana' and 'Levinia Vicecomitatus' that are derived from Pont's work.
+The name Bodinbo is recorded on Timothy Pont's early 17th-century map and also on Joan Blaeu's 1662 maps Præfectura Renfroana and Levinia Vicecomitatus, derived from Pont's work.
 The island may have been included and named on these maps due to its significance as a hazard to shipping.

 John Ainslie's map of 1800 shows the bow-shaped or elipsical island within the flow of the river prior to the construction of the training dike that was built circa 1857 to reduce the width of the river with a view to increasing the water current's scouring of the river bed, making it deeper and less prone to silting up.
-The Erskine Ferry was operational by this date however at this time it ran from Donald's Quay that lay slightly further downstream.
+The Erskine Ferry was operational by this date; however, at this time it ran from Donald's Quay, slightly further downstream.

 The old bank of the River Clyde in this area runs close to the Clyde Coastal Path and is lined with trees.

-James Watt's 1736 survey of the River Clyde.

-The name may be Scots as both 'Bod' and 'Bo' in place-names mean a sunken rock or as a term for small low-lying rocks on the shoreline.
-The island was originally bow shaped prior to the silting up of the area behind the training dike.
+The name may be Scots, as both "bod" and "bo" in place-names refer to sunken rocks or low-lying rocks on the shoreline.
+The island was originally bow-shaped prior to the silting up of the area behind the training dike.

-The OS Name Book gives the "Property Plan Robinson's Chart of R. [River] Clyde.
-Hugh Paton.
-Ferry House" as the authority for the name 'Bottombow'.
+The OS Name Book gives "Property Plan", "Robinson's Chart of R. Clyde", and "Hugh Paton, Ferry House" as the authorities for the name "Bottombow".

 The surface area of the island is given as 0.768 of an acre or 0.31 of a hectare and the maximum height above high water mark is circa 3m or 9 ft.

-An 'Erskine Harbour' is marked on some maps and this has led to a degree of confusion in that the training dike, island and old river course has on occasion been mistakenly identified as a harbour and jetty.
+An "Erskine Harbour" is marked on some maps and this has led to a degree of confusion in that the training dike, island and old river course has on occasion been mistakenly identified as a harbour and jetty.

 Wildlife

 The area is important for its extensive reed beds and diversity of flora.
 The island's summit lies well above the high water mark and carries typical land based plants such as hawthorn (Crataegus monogyna) shrubs.
 Brackish water plants dominate the open water saltings and the surrounding silt deposits.

-Newshot Nature Reserve lies near by on the banks of the River Clyde facing the old Island of that name.
+Newshot Nature Reserve lies near by on the banks of the River Clyde facing the old island of that name.